bowmanjd/vimtalk/slides/presentation.md

 Notes:

 But this one is still quite active.
-Bram, the original author, wanted something like Stevie on his Amiga 2000, which until then didn't have a vi-like editor for it.
+Bram Moolenar, the original author, wanted something like Stevie on his Amiga 2000, which until then didn't have a vi-like editor for it.
 (I always wished I had an Amiga 2000).

 |||